wolkenheim/keycloak-vue3/README.md

 for that.
 Based on its value the factory delivers a mock service without any real keycloak requests.
 This should be good for many use cases.
 If you need multiple users with roles a boolean flag will no longer work.
 But for simple cases this is a great way to work.

+## 10. Unit Testing
+Time to add unit tests.
+This should have come first.
+It did not.
+Better late than never.
+As components get usually tested in isolation, keycloak will be out of our way.
+In case it needs to be disabled, we can make good use of the env variable implemented earlier.
+Installing Keycloak was quite an endeavour, testing is not.
+As all the relevant data resides in the store, we simply need to pass in mock User Object, a fake string for a token and a role.
+This is basically the same we did already in the mock service.
+The [testing](https://pinia.vuejs.org/cookbook/testing.html#unit-testing-components) section in the docs describe what we need: a testing package for Vite.
+Afterwards the initial state needs to be set when mounting the wrapper.
+This is